-The Educational Technology program at Marlboro College Graduate School focuses on the appropriate and effective integration of technology for greater educational outcomes.
+The Educational Technology program at the Marlboro College Graduate and Professional Studies Program focuses on the appropriate and effective integration of technology for greater educational outcomes.
 This course of study is for those who want to work with schools, colleges and businesses as Educational Technology Integrators, Academic Technologists, and Instructional Designers.
 Courses cover instructional systems design, learning theory, web media production, online learning, learning management systems, virtual learning environments and educational technology evaluation.

 - MA in Teaching with Technology